Mallart/DecodeNMEA/README.md

 `decodenmea [NMEA frame / 0] [Record file path]`

 DecodeNMEA will next save the frame in a file, or read the provided "Record file path" and display its data in the console if the provided frame is "0".
+> [!WARNING]
+> Using the makefile on Linux or Cygwin will lead to an executable named "nmea".
+So instead of typing "decodenmea [...]", you'll have to type "./nmea [...]" to run it.

+> [!TIP]
+> Use "make clean" to automatically remove all object files and saved frames on Linux or Cygwin.

 ## Can I use your code ?
 Of course, just mention the project's contributors where you use it.